Home AI Tool Reviews About

 Can Ollama be used in production?

 It can, but you need to be clear-eyed about what “production” means in your case.
-Ollama is excellent for single-user or low-concurrency production scenarios: internal tools, desktop applications, privacy-sensitive deployments where a model runs on a dedicated machine, or edge deployments.
+Ollama is designed for single-user or low-concurrency scenarios: internal tools, desktop applications, privacy-sensitive deployments where a model runs on a dedicated machine, or edge deployments.
 For those, it’s stable, simple, and genuinely production-viable.
 Where it falls short is high-concurrency serving — handling many simultaneous users efficiently is not its design goal, and you’ll hit throughput ceilings that vLLM or TensorRT-LLM wouldn’t.
 Think of it this way: if your “production” is a thousand concurrent users hitting an API, Ollama is the wrong tool, and forcing it there means overpaying on hardware to compensate for lower batching efficiency.
-If your production is a desktop app where each user runs the model locally, or an internal assistant for a small team, Ollama is a perfectly reasonable and refreshingly low-maintenance choice.
+If your production is a desktop app where each user runs the model locally, or an internal assistant for a small team, Ollama is a reasonable and refreshingly low-maintenance choice.
 Match the tool to the concurrency profile and you’ll be fine.

 Which platform is cheapest for production inference?